strauberly/tons-of-tacos-v1.3.1/DEV-JOURNAL.md

 ---

+-- 11 Sep 2025 --

+- Styling in customer info form altered to prevent overall dimensions from auto growth.

+---

+-- 10 Sep 2025 --

+- General use library created for functions used through out application.
+Created CalcOrderTotal function there reducing redundant code.

+---

 -- 9 Sep 2025 --

 - General use library created for functions used through out application.
 Created CalcOrderTotal function there reducing redundant code.